Perkedel/Kemono-1/README.md

-Kemono is an open-source reimplementation of [yiff.party](https://yiff.party/) built for speed and reliability.
-Scraping is performed asynchronously, and as of v1.3, the server only needs 20MB of working memory to function.
+Kemono is an open-source reimplementation of [yiff.party](https://yiff.party/).
+Still in development.

 ### Supported Sites
 - Patreon
 - Gumroad